-If you want to escape the history and find some sun, sand and sea then the Lido de Jesolo is only around 25 km away, or an hour by ferry.
+If you want to escape the history and find some sun, sand and sea then the Lido de Jesolo is only a few kilometres or thirty minutes by ferry.
 With its long stretch of golden sands you can combine the culture of Venice with a more traditional day by the seaside, or stay in one of the many hotels that line the seafront.
 It makes a unique trip from the city.